Pre-K / Transitional K

-Kindergarten is a pivotal time for children.
+Pre-K is a pivotal time for children.
 It marks the beginning of independence and prepares them for adult life.
-By Kindergarten age our children typically know how to read, understand the concepts of numbers, add and subtract, and express their thoughts and desires.
 Our enriched Pre-K and Transitional K programs helps to further every phase your child’s development, from the emotional to physical to intellectual.

 Fine and Gross Motor Skills

 Children become more self controlled and self-sufficient.
 The have greater strength than preschoolers and more developed fine motor skills.